-A valid workflow must start with an origin action (for example, a Watch action or Workorder action-those actions in the Monitor category, plus the Receive action), and consist of at least two actions, which must be connected.
-Single actions that are not connected to another action do not execute-a single, disconnected action invalidates a workflow, which prevents it from being activated for use.
+A valid workflow must start with an origin action (for example, a Watch action or Workorder action-those actions in the Monitor category, plus the Receive action).
+For the Asset Monitor action and the Capture action, no additional actions are required for a complete workflow.
+For other origin actions, an additional connected action is required to complete the workflow.

-Note: The Capture action is an exception to the two-action rule.
-The Capture action can be the single action in a workflow.
+Note: As mentioned above, the Capture action can be the single action in a workflow.
 This action enables SDI live streaming capture on a Live Capture server.